 Williams Cycles, Albion Street

 Painted on the side of Williams Cycles are a number of large scale murals which cover three sides of the building.
 Added in 2018 this was a major addition to that particular edition of the Cheltenham Paint Festival.
-Murals from Irony, Spzero76, Roo, SNUB, Nol, Andy Davies, Vanessa Longchamp, DK and China Girl Tile.
+Murals were created from Irony, Spzero76, Roo, SNUB, Nol, Andy Davies, Vanessa Longchamp, DK and China Girl Tile.

 Outer Cheltenham